-KULEPA-GANEZ - Sonorous Substances.
+Kulepa-Ganez - Sonorous Substances.
 Oceania.
 This instrument is found in New Ireland of the Bismarck archipelago.
 It is composed of four slabs of wood.
 The performer moistens his fingers, and by rubbing the surface of the wood can produce four distinct tones.

-KUNDI - Plucked Strings.
+Kundi - Plucked Strings.
 Africa.
-Another name for
+Another name for the name.
+See name.

-the nanga.
-See nanga.